upTee/upTee/docs/mod_format.md

 Mod format
 ==========
-Every mod has a special format which is required for upTee to recognize the mods and set it's default settings.
+Every mod has a special format which is required for upTee to recognize the mods and set its default settings.
 Mod files are packed in _.tar_ or _.zip_ files.

 Installation
 ------------
 The complete mod file just gets uploaded in the admin panel of upTee.
-The website will check if it's content is valid.
+The website will check if its content is valid.

 File structure
 --------------